yves-semg/Paradise-Medal-Website/README.md

+#ParadiseMedalWebsite
-$Developing a website for my Dad's motel business in Rwanda.
+Developing a website for my Dad's motel business in Rwanda.